toddmoy/node-based-zap-examples/README.md

 ## `app` vs `selected_api`

 Both of these seem to define the vendor app to be used.
+I don't notice any real differences in how they're used.
 Is this accurate?

 ## `authentication_id`